-Streamline Health records revenues for customer contracts, including special payment agreements and royalties from third-party resellers in accordance with Statement of Position 97-2, Software Revenue Recognition.
-Revenue is derived from: (i) the licensing and sale of systems, either directly to end-users or through third-party resellers, comprising internally developed software, third-party software and hardware components; (ii) product support, maintenance and professional services; and, (iii) application-hosting services that provide high quality, transaction or subscriptions based document imaging/management/workflow services from a central data center.
+Streamline Health records revenues for customer contracts, including special payment agreements and royalties from third-party resellers in accordance with Statement of Position 97-2, Software Revenue Recognition, as amended by Statement of Position 98-9, SAB 104 Revenue Recognition and EITF Issue No. 00-21, Revenue Arrangements with Multiple Deliverables.
+Revenue is derived from: (i) the licensing and sale of systems, either directly to end-users or through third-party resellers, comprising internally developed software, third-party software and hardware components; (ii) product support, maintenance and professional services; and, (iii) application-hosting services that provide high quality, transaction or subscriptions based document imaging/management workflow services from a central data center.
 Generally, revenues from software license fees and hardware sales to end-users are recognized when a master agreement is signed and products are made available to end-users.
 Revenues from agreements that contain multiple-element arrangements are allocated to the various elements based on the fair value of the elements.
 Revenues related to routine installation and integration and project management are deferred until the work is performed.
 Revenues from consulting, education, and application-hosting services are recognized as the services are performed.
 Revenues from short-term support and maintenance agreements are recognized ratably over the term of the agreements.
 Billings to customers recorded prior to the recognition of revenue are classified as deferred revenues.
-Revenues recognized prior to progress billings to customers are recorded as contract receivables.
+Revenues recognized prior to progress billings to customers are

-Under the terms of a Remarketing Agreement with IDX (now part of GE Healthcare), Streamline Health records this revenue when the products are made available to end-users.
-Royalties are remitted to Streamline Health based upon IDX sublicensing Streamline Health's software to its customers.
-Thirty percent of the royalty is due 45 days following the end of the month in which IDX executes an end-user license agreement with its customer.
+Under the terms of a Remarketing Agreement with GE Medical Systems, Streamline Health records this revenue when the products are made available to end-users.
+Royalties are remitted to Streamline Health based upon GE sublicensing Streamline Health's software to its customers.
+Thirty percent of the royalty is due 45 days following the end of the month in which GE executes an end-user license agreement with its customer.
 The remaining seventy percent of the royalty is due, in varying amounts based on specific milestones, 45 days following the end of the month in which a milestone occurs.